 First takes - most factories struggled with this design!

 Samuel the Meerkat

-The Meerkat also saw many variances from the production drawings - one in particular was quite rat-like, which although I liked as a stand-alone design, it didn't quite hit what I had in mind.
+The Meerkat also saw many variances from the production drawings - one in particular was quite rat-like, which I liked as a stand-alone design but didn't hit what I had in mind.
 The stomach pouch idea was missed on first attempts, as you can see from the below shot.
 Those bugs didn't make it to production either, for the same reason as the giraffe/lion parts.

 Further development of the best sample to come from the initial factories - again, visual edits were a great way to get points across.

 First 3 sample attempts from the factories - the middle chap paved the way for the final version.